Antonio Brown: Junior season

 After a slow start to the season in a 19–6 loss against the Arizona Wildcats, Brown had ten receptions for 71 receiving yards and a receiving touchdown against the Michigan State Spartans.
 In addition, he completed a 24-yard pass and recorded 150 net kickoff return yards in the 29–27 victory for the Chippewas first triumph over the Spartans since 1992.
 In the season's third game against the Alcorn State Braves, he had a 55-yard punt return for a touchdown in the first quarter of the 48–0 victory.
 Against the Akron Zips on September 26, 2009, Brown had nine receptions for 89 receiving yards and a season-high two receiving touchdowns in the 48–21 victory.
-On October 3, against the Buffalo Braves, he had six receptions for 112 receiving yards and a receiving touchdown in the 20–13 victory.
+On October 3, against the Buffalo Bulls, he had six receptions for 112 receiving yards and a receiving touchdown in the 20–13 victory.
 In the next game, against the Eastern Michigan Eagles, he had four receptions for 110 receiving yards and one receiving touchdown in the 56–8 victory.
 Over the next two games, both victories over the Western Michigan Broncos and the Bowling Green Falcons, he recorded his fourth and fifth consecutive game with a receiving touchdown.
 On November 11, he had 13 receptions for 129 receiving yards and one receiving touchdown in the 56–28 victory over the Toledo Rockets.
 In the following game against the Ball State Cardinals, he had 11 receptions for 170 receiving yards and a receiving touchdown in the 35–3 victory.
 In the MAC Championship against the Ohio Bobcats, he had eight receptions for 66 receiving yards in the 20–10 victory.

 In his last collegiate game on January 6, 2010, against the Troy Trojans in the GMAC Bowl, Brown had a season-high 13 receptions for 178 yards in the 44–41 victory.
 He finished 2009 with single-season bests of 110 receptions (also a school record), 1,198 receiving yards, and nine touchdowns.
 Brown contributed to a historic season for Central Michigan.
 The team set a school record for wins with 12.
 For his career at Central Michigan, he had a school-record 305 receptions, (including the top three seasons with the most receptions in school history), 3,199 receiving yards (fourth all-time), and 22 touchdowns (third all-time).
 On January 7, he announced he would forgo his senior season and enter the 2010 NFL draft.